-Table 4.
-Training Results

 4.4 Method Three: MLP

 The third architecture is a streamlined multilayer perceptron (MLP) that ingests the pointing vector alongside candidate device-location vectors and passes them through a stack of fully connected layers with non-linear activations (and optional dropout or batch normalization).
 Its purpose is to learn the geometric alignment between these vectors, enabling it to classify whether a user is pointing at a given device.
 Thanks to its relatively small parameter count and simple computation graph, the MLP offers a lightweight, low-latency baseline for real-time vector-alignment in both pointing-gesture recognition and device-localization tasks.